KNCO (AM)

 KNCO (830 kHz) is a commercial AM radio station in Grass Valley, California.
-It is owned by Nevada County Broadcasters and airs a news/talk radio format.
+It is owned by Nevada County Broadcasters and airs a talk radio format.
 The studios and offices for KNCO and KNCO-FM are on East Main Street in Grass Valley.
 The station streams its programming on the iHeartRadio platform and app.

 KNCO is a Class B radio station operating with 5,000 watts.
 AM 830 is a United States clear-channel frequency.
-So KNCO must use a directional antenna during nighttime hours to prevent interference with the skywave signal of WCCO in Minneapolis, Minnesota, the Class A station on the frequency.
+So KNCO must use a directional antenna during nighttime hours to prevent interference with the skywave signal of WCCO in Minneapolis, the Class A station on the frequency.
 The transmitter is off Greenhorn Road in Grass Valley.
+Programming is also heard on 150-watt FM translator K295CX at 106.9 MHz.

 Programming

-Weekdays on KNCO begin with a three-hour news and interview show, followed by local talk including a tradio-style buy and sell program.
-At noon, nationally syndicated shows begin, including Markley, Van Camp and Robbins, The Clark Howard Show, The Lars Larson Show, Coast to Coast AM with George Noory and America in the Morning.
+Weekdays on KNCO begin with a three-hour news and interview show hosted by Tom Fitzsimmons and Chris Gilbert.
+That's followed by local talk including a tradio-style buy and sell program.
+At noon, nationally syndicated shows begin, including Markley, Van Camp and Robbins, The Lars Larson Show, The Kim Komando Show, America at Night with Rich Valdes, Coast to Coast AM with George Noory and America in the Morning.

 Weekends feature shows on gardening, home repair, religion, real estate and technology.
-Weekend hosts include Kim Komando, Bill Cunningham, Jim Bohannon and Somewhere in Time with Art Bell.
+Weekend programs include Sunday Night with Bill Cunningham, The Money Pit, Somewhere in Time with Art Bell and repeats of weekday shows.
 KNCO carries Nevada Union High School football and basketball, and also broadcasts San Francisco 49ers games.
+Most hours begin with an update from ABC News Radio.